Best of Both Worlds: Multimodal Reasoning and Generation via Unified Discrete Flow Matching: Experiments

-\textbf{Alignment Training.} We align \modelnamenc with DPO~\cite{rafailov2023direct}, uni-GRPO~\cite{yang2025mmada}, and our mRef-DPO.
+\textbf{Alignment Training.} To assess the effect of our proposed mRef-DPO alingment method, we replace it with DPO~\cite{rafailov2023direct} or uni-GRPO~\cite{yang2025mmada}.
 Vanilla DPO can hurt when text–image tokens are weakly aligned, yielding noisy preference signals that degrade reasoning-grounded generation and edits.
 Uni-GRPO gives small gains but its group normalization is unstable (especially on short prompts), reducing fine-grained edit reliability. mRef-DPO performs best by using modality-aware preference learning to stabilize cross-modal credit assignment between textual reasoning and diffusion steps, improving alignment and edit precision across metrics.

+\textbf{Time-step Conditioning.} In-context token concatenation is simple but lacks per-layer granularity, and its conditioning signal is diluted as sequence length grows (up to 4096 tokens in Stage~III), degrading DPGBench ($-1.10$) and ImgEdit ($-0.09$).
+AdLN underperforms as it overrides the frozen Qwen3-VL backbone's learned normalization statistics, disrupting its reasoning priors.
+In contrast, TSGN-RMSNorm modulates the existing RMSNorm affine parameters via zero-initialized multiplicative $(1 + s_\ell(t))$ and additive $b_\ell(t)$ terms, recovering the pretrained mapping exactly at $t{=}0$.
+This preserves the pretrained hidden-state geometry while injecting per-layer, timestep-dependent conditioning, with negligible overhead beyond the LoRA adapters.